jayadithya-g7/Virtual-Keyboard-access-with-eye-detection-Gaze-Control-Blinking-through-landmark-susceptibility/eye_detection_p1/README.md

-//pip install dlib (this won't work directly) go to this: https://github.com/z-mahmud22/Dlib_Windows_Python3.x download zip and use pip install dlib version according to ur python, do it on cmd..
+//pip install dlib (this won't work directly) go to this: https://github.com/z-mahmud22/Dlib_Windows_Python3.x download zip and use pip install dlib version according to ur test' python --version, do it on cmd..

 also make sure to import shape_predictor_68_face_landmarks.dat